 languages like C# and VBA by the use of P/Invoke

-chapter those capabilities are used to inject code on
+chapter, those capabilities are used to inject code into

 processes using a wide range of techniques, from

-to injecting code in a remote process, or using
+to injecting code into a remote process or using

 undocumented functions on